 This isn't fiction; it is a reality for many.
 And in the age of the sperm donor, it's a increasingly common phenomenon: 50% of reunions between siblings, or parents and offspring, separated at birth result in obsessive emotions.

-Note that although it is called Genetic Sexual Attraction, I believe (in company with Joe Soll, adoption therapist) that it is simply ‘genetic attraction’ – a hunger to connect with those who look like you, which is more likely to turn ‘sexual’ when we–like you–confuse the need for nurture with the need for sexual intimacy.
+Note that although it is generally known as Genetic Sexual Attraction, I believe (in company with Joe Soll, adoption therapist) that it is simply 'genetic attraction' - a hunger to connect with those who look like you, which is more likely to turn 'sexual' when we--like you--confuse the need for nurture with the need for sexual intimacy.
 Once more, there is absolutely no need for guilt.
 In fact guilt will prove counterproductive in helping you deal with this.

 I recommend you explore your feelings in GSA support groups and in forums of which there are many around the web.
 Don't repress your feelings as they will never get dealt with that way, find a safe space to express them.